 Infer.AI is a framework for quickly developing abstract interpretation-based checkers (intraprocedural or interprocedural).
 You define only:

-and then you have an analysis that can run on all of the languages Infer supports (C, Obj-C, C++, and Java)!
+What you get in exchange is an analysis that can run on all of the languages Infer supports (C, Objective-C, C++, and Java)!

 If you feel like coding instead of reading, a great way to get started with Infer.AI is to go through the lab exercise here.

 This section helps you get started ASAP if you already understand abstract interpretation (or don't, but are feeling bold).

 Take a look at liveness.ml.
 This code is performing a compilers-101 style liveness analysis over SIL, Infer's intermediate language.
 Since this code is fairly small and you should already understand what it's trying to do, it's a fairly good place to look in order to understand both how to use the abstract interpretation framework and what SIL is.

 There are basically three important bits here: defining the domain, defining the transfer functions, and then passing the pieces to the framework to create an an analysis.
 Let's break down the third bit: